Best Compost Bin For Your Home

 Mature compost is created by the breakdown of organic waste such as leaves, vegetables, fruits, plants and weeds.
 It feeds plants, retains moisture, makes weeding easier, helps distribute fertilizer, provides micronutrients and promotes biological activity in the soil.
-Almost anyone can generate top-quality composted soil quickly and easily in their own backyard.
-This guide will help you understand the methods of composting and the types of composters available so you can pick the one that works best for your yard.
+Almost anyone can generate top-quality organic compost soil quickly and easily in their own backyard.
+This guide will help you understand the methods of organic composting and the types of composters available so you can pick the one that works best for your yard.

 - Requires a section of your yard; pick a location down-wind of your home

 - Less sterile than enclosed bins

 NOTE: Although compost can be made by dumping organic refuse into a pile, the resulting compost may not be organic.
 Synthetic fertilizer and other chemical treatments can compromise the quality of your compost, so take that into consideration when choosing this method.